Mohammadkhdour/DataAccess-project/README.md

 ## Task Breakdown

 ### Step 1: Database Configuration
-- Configure `datasource.properties` with MySQL connection details.
+- define the connection details as constant variable in app class.
 - Implement `DataSourceConfig.java` to use HikariCP for connection pooling.

 ### Step 2: Database Migrations